AMReX-Astro/Microphysics/docs/dev/_sources/integrators.rst.txt

 Interfaces
 ==========

-There are both C++ and Fortran interfaces to all of the networks and integrators.
-For the most part, they implement similar data structures to describe the evolution.
+The interfaces to all of the networks and integrators are written in C++.

 .. note::